lucylow/CERN_HEP_Autoencoder/README.md

-# Deep Neural Network Autoencoders for Data Compression in High Energy Physics🔬
+# Deep Neural Network Autoencoders for Data Compression in High Energy Physics 🔬&#x1F499;

 **＊ ✿ ❀ Use an autoencoder to compress data from CERN's high energy physics dataset ❀ ✿ ＊**